Quadratic matrix inequalities with applications to data-based control: Motivation

+Finding a controller that stabilizes all systems in a given set is a problem which has been studied under a number of different names in the literature.
+One of the most common of these is \textit{robust control}, where the set of systems takes the form of a nominal system and a set of perturbations.
+An overview of such methods pertaining to linear systems can be found in \cite{Green:2012}.
+More specifically an LMI-based approach to this problem can be found in \cite{Scherer2006}.
+The problem is also studied under the name of \textit{simultaneous control}, an overview of which can be found in \cite{Petersen:1987,Blondel:1994}.
+Apart from being studied on its own merits, results regarding sets of systems have been applied in the study of, for instance linear parameter varying systems \cite{Mohammadpour:2012} or switched systems \cite{Lin:07}.

+Taking inspiration from the aforementioned works, we are interested in \emph{quadratic stabilization} in the sense that we ask for a \emph{common} Lyapunov matrix $P$ for all $(A,B) \in \Sigma$.
+This assumption is quite customary in data-driven \cite{DePersis2020,Berberich2019c,vanWaarde2022} and robust \cite{Scherer1999} control, and is made mainly because it leads to tractable solutions.
+This assumption is, however, often conservative in the sense that there may exist a \emph{parameter-dependent} Lyapunov function in cases that no common Lyapunov function exists.
+In \cite{vanWaarde2022e}, a first attempt was made to quantify the conservatism of common Lyapunov functions in the context of this paper.

-Therefore, finding conditions for informativity for quadratic stabilization amounts to finding conditions under which the quadratic matrix inequality \eqref{ineqABPK} holds for all $(A,B)$ satisfying the quadratic matrix inequality \eqref{ineqAB}.
-In other words, checking informativity boils down to checking whether a given QMI implies another one.
+Recall that $(A,B)\in\Sigma$ if and only if $W_- = X_+ - A X_- -BU_-$, where $W_-$ is such that~\eqref{asnoise} holds.
+Combining this yields that $(A,B)\in\Sigma$ if and only if $(A,B)$ satisfies In addition, if we fix $K$ and $P$ then \eqref{lyapunovineq} is yet another QMI in $(A,B)$: Therefore, finding conditions for informativity for quadratic stabilization amounts to finding conditions under which there exist $K$ and $P>0$ such that the quadratic matrix inequality \eqref{ineqABPK} holds for all $(A,B)$ satisfying the quadratic matrix inequality \eqref{ineqAB}.
+In other words, checking informativity requires us to check whether a given QMI implies another one.
 A generalization of the so-called \emph{S-lemma} \cite{Yakubovich1977,Polik2007} to matrix variables \cite[Thm.
-13]{vanWaarde2022} leads to necessary and sufficient conditions for this implication in terms of a linear matrix inequality. \bprop Assume that \beq \Phi_{22}<0 \eeq and there exists a matrix $\bar{Z} \in \mathbb{R}^{(n+m) \times n}$ such that
+13]{vanWaarde2022} leads to necessary and sufficient conditions for this implication in terms of an LMI.